 How to Submit a Pull Request

-If you are at this stage, you have found a project and you are good to go.
+If you are at this stage, it means you have found a project and you are ready to make your contribution.
 So let's talk about how to actually submit a pull request.

 Steps to Submit a PR

 At the top right corner, you will see the term "fork".
 All you need to do is click it and you will have created a copy of the same project in your account.